andreafalletti/hyprland-/Using-hyprctl.md

 ## Info

 ```
+version - prints the hyprland version, meaning flags, commit and branch of build.
 monitors - lists all the outputs with their properties
 workspaces - lists all workspaces with their properties
 clients - lists all windows with their properties